seznam/ima/docs/tutorial/fetching-data.md

 We won't go into building a REST API server with an actual database storing the guestbook posts - that is beyond this tutorial and IMA.js.
-To give you the idea of fetching data from the server, we'll create a more simple alternative.
+To give you the idea of fetching data from the server, we'll create a simpler alternative.

 We'll start by creating the `app/assets/static/api` directory and the `app/assets/static/api/posts.json` file with the following content (**copied from